vincentntang/vincentntang.com/content/posts/20220409-tenacity-and-life-lessons/index.md

 ![Life Lessons](./img/lifelessons6.png)

 I was confused.
-Next thing I know I was crying.
+Then I broke down crying.
 I was going to graduate as a failure with no career prospects and have to deal with the social rejection of my parents and classmates.
 I realized that I was creating videos to escape reality.

 It wasn't until that comment that made me appreciate the small things in life. **Who would've thought video games could be used for surgical training?**